 In December 2019, United Airlines placed an order for 50 A321XLRs, which is Airbus’ new ultra long range and fuel efficient evolution of the A321.
-The plane is expected to enter service in 2023, though United will only start to take delivery of the plane in 2024, with most deliveries planned for 2025 and beyond, so we still have a bit of a wait.
+The plane is expected to enter service in 2024, though United will likely only start to take delivery of the plane in 2025 and beyond, so we still have a bit of a wait.

 What to expect from United’s A321XLR cabins

 Before we talk about cabins, let’s talk about United’s route plans for A321XLRs:

 - United will primarily fly A321XLRs across the North Atlantic and to Latin America, so you can expect the planes to largely be on “long and thin” routes, like Newark to Bogota and Edinburgh

 - United will not only use A321XLRs to replace Boeing 757-200s, but also to expand to some markets where the economics didn’t previously make sense, given that the A321XLR is more fuel efficient and longer range than the 757